lucasktlee/posts/drafts/us-tax-treatment-of-lps.md

 ### Income from debt-financed investments

 A U.S. tax-exempt investor in a <abbr>PE</abbr>/<abbr>VC</abbr> fund can also incur <abbr>UBIT</abbr> if the investment that produces income or gain is acquired with money borrowed by the U.S. tax-exempt investor or the fund.
-As the U.S. tax-exempt investor is very unlikely to use leverage to acquire its interest in the fund since it is well aware of the <abbr>UBIT</abbr> risk, the main risk is likely to be that the fund will borrow money to finance acquisitions.<sup><a href="#fn14" id="fref14">14</a></sup> This can occur where the fund has a short-term revolving credit facility, a subscription credit facility, to allow it to fund portfolio investments pending receipt of moneys from capital calls.
+As the U.S. tax-exempt investor is very unlikely to use leverage to acquire its interest in the fund since it is well aware of the <abbr>UBIT</abbr> risk, the main risk is likely to be that the fund will borrow money to finance acquisitions.<sup><a href="#fn14" id="fref14">14</a></sup> This can occur where the fund has a short-term revolving credit facility, often referred to as a “subscription credit facility”, to allow it to fund portfolio investments pending receipt of moneys from capital calls.

 #### The solution